box/samples/box-node-cognito-lambdas-sample/README.md

 1. Log into the [AWS Management Console](https://aws.amazon.com/console) and go to the Cognito console.
 2. Press "Manage you User Pools"
 3. Press "Create user pool"
-4. Fill pool name as "box-cognito-integration".
+4. Fill pool name as `box-cognito-integration`.
 Press the "Step through settings"
 5. Press "Add a custom attribute"
 6. Choose the String type.
 Give the attribute name as "box_appuser_id".
 Press "Next step".
 7. Configure next steps based on the application needs.